Air Fryer Recipe

 Method

-1. Cut the chicken breasts into tender-sized strips and pat dry.
+1. Slice the chicken breasts into tender-sized strips, then pat them dry.

-2. Mix flour with salt and pepper in a shallow dish.
+2. Stir the flour with the salt and pepper in a shallow dish.

-4. Combine breadcrumbs, Parmesan cheese, paprika, garlic powder, cayenne pepper, salt, and pepper in a third dish.
+4. In a third dish, mix the breadcrumbs, Parmesan cheese, paprika, garlic powder, cayenne pepper, salt and pepper.

-5. Coat chicken strips in flour, then egg wash, and finally breadcrumb mixture.
+5. Dip the chicken strips first in the flour, then the egg wash, and finally the breadcrumb mixture.

-6. Place breaded chicken in air fryer basket in a single layer and spray with cooking spray.
+6. Arrange the breaded chicken in the air fryer basket in a single layer, then spray with cooking spray.

 Why this works in an air fryer